shahar603/CTF-Writeups/2019/Google CTF 2019 Quals/Quantum_Key_Distribution.md

 ## A simpler solution

 To make sure Eve can't know the OTP.
 Both the bits and the basis have to be chosen randomly.
-If She can figure out the basis used.
 If Eve knows the basis, she can perform MiTM attack.
 But the sever doesn't check that.

 So let's generate a basis which is just +